 As for other health-related products (think of a pair of glasses), those for skin care are more effective if made for specific patients: the cons is linked to the excessive price that personalized preparations present.

-A German startup, the skinmade, is starting to change this trend with a 'fleet' of small totems capable of mixing and making face creams on demand based on the specific characteristics of each user.
+A German startup, the skinmade, is starting to change this trend with a 'fleet' of small totems capable of mixing and creating face creams on demand based on the specific characteristics of each user.

 How it works

-The mix of ingredients is dosed to produce (in about 7 minutes) a 30ml "custom made" face cream box, at the reasonable price of 40 €.
-The measurement can be performed again every 6 weeks to check for changes in the composition and texture of the skin.
+The mix of ingredients is dosed to produce (in approximately 7 minutes) a 30ml case of "custom made" face cream, at the reasonable price of €40.
+Every 6 weeks the measurement can be carried out again to verify changes in the composition and structure of the skin.

 Next steps?
 Portable machines for home visits and productions, smartphone apps that allow you to monitor the skin, face masks based on this product and 3D printed to adhere perfectly to the client's somatic.